ibm-cloud-docs/containers/storage-file-vpc-apps.md

 If your cluster and VPC are not in the same resource group, you must specify the VPC resource group ID in the `resourceGroup` section and the `kube-<clusterID>` security group ID in the `securityGroupIDs` section.
 You can find the ID of the `kube-<clusterID>` security group by running `ibmcloud is sg kube-CLUSTER_ID  | grep ID`.
 {: important}

+Custom storage classes must include `nfsvers=4.1` in the `mountOptions` section.
+NFS version 4.1 is the only NFS version supported by the VPC File CSI Driver add-on.
+{: important}

 1. Create a storage class configuration file.
 The following example uses the `dp2` [profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).
 Choose between a [first-generation and a second-generation](/docs/containers?topic=containers-storage-file-vpc-sc-ref) storage class.